 The parish of Sowerby in the North Riding of Yorkshire was home to yet another branch of the family.
 "This place, at an early period, was the property of the Lascelles family, who in the reign of Elizabeth granted it to the Meynells, whose descendant Thomas Meynell, Esq., is now lord of the manor."

 Early History of the Mangnall family

 This web page shows only a small excerpt of our Mangnall research.
-Another 86 words (6 lines of text) are included under the topic Early Mangnall History in all our PDF Extended History products and printed products wherever possible.
+Another 299 words (21 lines of text) covering the years 1295, 1322 and 1336 are included under the topic Early Mangnall History in all our PDF Extended History products and printed products wherever possible.